What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 There are many advantages to opting for LTL shipping.
 From lowering the cost to boosting security, here are the top reasons to choose this shipping method.

-• Lowers Cost: One of the biggest perks of LTL freight shipping is that when you pay for only a section of a trailer, you save on the space your goods would otherwise neglect.
+• Lower Cost: Shipping LTL freight is more cost-effective than full truckload shipping when you have smaller shipments.
+One of the biggest perks — you pay for only a section of a trailer, and you save on the space your goods would otherwise neglect.
 This way, the shipping company can cover the price of the rest of the truck with goods from other shippers.

 • Boosts Security: When choosing LTL shipping, goods are often packaged in pallets.
-This packing method actually helps secure goods, ensuring they arrive safely and without damage.
+This packing method helps secure goods and ensures they arrive safely and without damage.
 Plus, unlike a one-off parcel, a package is less susceptible to theft.

 • Tracking: Tracking capabilities are top-notch when choosing LTL carriers.
 This way, you’ll know just when your goods are arriving and can go back and reference in case there are any changes.